strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 ## Setting Up Your Snowflake Environment
 Duration: 5

-In the coming steps of this quickstart, we will cover how to read, update and display Snowflake data in a Mendix application.
-To see the possibilities of Mendix and Snowflake together and ensure the effectiveness of the upcoming steps, please run the following lines in a Snowflake worksheet to set up a database, schema and table to work with:
+In the next steps, we will cover how to read, update and display Snowflake data in a Mendix application.
+To see the possibilities of Mendix and Snowflake together, start by creating a database, schema, table and insert some data into these tables.

+Run the following lines in a Snowflake worksheet to set up a database, schema and table:

 ```sql
 CREATE OR REPLACE DATABASE DATABASE_QUICKSTART;